UAPB hosts Garcia and Minnesota

 Arkansas-Pine Bluff Golden Lions (3-8) at Minnesota Golden Gophers (4-6, 0-2 Big Ten)

+The Golden Gophers are 3-3 on their home court.
+Minnesota allows 69.0 points to opponents and has been outscored by 5.9 points per game.

-The Golden Lions are 0-8 in road games.
-UAPB has a 0-1 record in games decided by less than 4 points.
+The Golden Lions have gone 0-8 away from home.
+UAPB is 0-1 in games decided by less than 4 points.

-TOP PERFORMERS: Jamison Battle is shooting 31.8% from beyond the arc with 2.3 made 3-pointers per game for the Golden Gophers, while averaging 11.8 points.
-Garcia is shooting 44.8% and averaging 13.9 points for Minnesota.
+TOP PERFORMERS: Garcia is scoring 13.9 points per game and averaging 5.4 rebounds for the Golden Gophers.
+Ta’Lon Cooper is averaging 11.0 points and 4.1 rebounds while shooting 44.4% for Minnesota.

-Shaun Doss is averaging 17 points and 1.6 steals for the Golden Lions.
-Chris Greene is averaging 11.5 points and 1.5 steals over the past 10 games for UAPB.
+Chris Greene is shooting 34.4% from beyond the arc with 1.9 made 3-pointers per game for the Golden Lions, while averaging 11.5 points and 1.5 steals.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.